The-OASIS-Project/The-OASIS-Project.github.io/docs/mirage.md

 6. Update user permissions.
     1. Add groups to user: `dialout`

-## Build HORIZON
+## Build MIRAGE

 1. `mkdir build`
 2. `cd build`
 3. `cmake ..`
 4. `make`

-## HORIZON Configuration
+## MIRAGE Configuration

-Welcome to the HORIZON Configuration Guide!
-The HORIZON UI is designed with flexibility at its core, allowing for a fully customizable experience through the `config.json` file.
+Welcome to the MIRAGE Configuration Guide!
+The MIRAGE UI is designed with flexibility at its core, allowing for a fully customizable experience through the `config.json` file.
 This powerful feature enables the integration of both static and animated graphics, text customization (including font and size), and the addition of unique elements positioned precisely with x/y coordinates and scaling.
 Moreover, UI elements can be effortlessly toggled on or off with the use of hotkeys and voice commands.
 While the current configuration offers a broad range of features, we anticipate further enhancements as more users engage with the system.
-Your feedback is crucial to perfecting the HORIZON experience.
+Your feedback is crucial to perfecting the MIRAGE experience.

-The `config.json` file uses JSON, a straightforward and versatile format, to organize the HORIZON UI's settings.
+The `config.json` file uses JSON, a straightforward and versatile format, to organize the MIRAGE UI's settings.
 It's designed to be user-friendly, allowing for easy tweaks to the look and functionality of the UI.
 JSON structures the configuration details in a clear way, enabling you to adjust everything from screen layout to interactive features with minimal fuss.
 This approach combines accessibility with the flexibility needed for precise customization, making it manageable for both technical and less technical users alike.

 **Note:** Due to some rapid coding, many of the settings are case sensitive.
 This may change in the future but you have been warned.